What do I need to do?

 Letting period UK, EU & International start date End date

-Things are a little different with conditional course offers compared to unconditional offers.
-In practice, some students may have to wait until August to have their accommodation application accepted (once they have received their results), but don't worry - the Accommodation team will keep you updated on the status of your application.
+If you have a conditional course offer, some students may have to wait until August to have their accommodation application accepted (once they have received their results), but don't worry - the Accommodation team will keep you updated on the status of your application.

 Applications will not be accepted if you have: